pwhb/parthenon/kindness-saga/funogods/raw_draft.md

 "So I might actually have the mental condition my parents diagnosed.
 But that doesn't mean my perception isn't reliable," she continued.
 I nodded in agreement.

 "Shadows are sometimes the only glimpse of truth we're allowed to witness," I responded.
-A biblical imagery flickered in my mind.
-Blessed is he that readeth, and they that hear the words of this prophecy, and keep those things which are written therein: for the time is at hand.

 "Why I keep reading the Bible," I started a new thread of thoughts, "is more than a connection to Sister Cecilia's memory.
-It's something darker and more dubious.
-In its pages, I saw those that took my parents away.
+It's something darker and more dubious."
+Blessed is he that readeth, and they that hear the words of this prophecy, and keep those things which are written therein: for the time is at hand.
+"In its pages, I saw those that took my parents away.
 Not exactly the specific people responsible, but the entities whose shadows were the puppets that pulled the strings connected to the accident.
 I recognized their true forms in the Horsemen.
 The bullies at St. Matthew seemed to worship these same spectral forces.
 I suspect even your parents' misunderstanding was rooted in these shadowy influences."

 "I'll join in your crusade," Art promised.
 Her declaration was an act of acknowledging our shared bond.
 She knew she was my family now, as much a comrade as my parents had ever been.
 I could see her mind already in progress of crafting something meaningful.

 "The Knights of Kindness," she continued, "we should name ourselves.
 The Knights of Kindness are the divine foes of the Four Horsemen of the Apocalypse."
 I recalled the chess pieces in my wooden box—I collected them all back, the broken knight painstakingly glued back together.
-The verse echoed in my mind.
 He healeth the broken in heart, and bindeth up their wounds.

 "Let me show you something," I said, opening the box to reveal its hidden contents; a sprawling web of cropped newspaper clippings and printed documents laid before her, tracing back to the tragic accident in Vienna—the deaths of Rafael and Sophie Weber, my parents.
 Every scrap was meticulously collected: details about the driver, police reports, forensic autopsy notes.
 An intricate information tree branched out from that single devastating event.
 If only I had more information.